 Staying in Iceland’s capital of Reykjavik is a great way to experience the local culture, including farm-(or ocean)-to-table dining, local shops selling handmade goods, and museums.

 Restaurants & Bars

-Locally roasted coffee in a cozy, vintage-inspired setting.
-Reykjavik Roaster is arguably the best coffee shop in Reykjavik, and now has three locations throughout the city.
+Head here for locally roasted coffee in a cozy, vintage-inspired setting.
+Reykjavik Roasters is arguably the best coffee shop in Reykjavik, and now has three locations throughout the city.
 It is a great place to hang out, get work done, meet up with friends, read a book, whatever you feel called to do!